MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/09-configure-monitoring.md

 ## Summary

-In this exercise you created a Log Analytics workspace in Azure Monitor to store monitoring and logging data for your AKS cluster.
+In this exercise, you created a Log Analytics workspace in Azure Monitor to store monitoring and logging data for your AKS cluster.
 You enabled the AKS monitoring add-on to enable the collection of data, and inspected the AKS cluster health.
-You then used Kubernetes RBAC to enable the collection of live logging data and then viewed live log data in the Azure Portal.
+You then used Kubernetes RBAC to enable the collection of live logging data and then viewed live log data in the Azure portal.

 Next, we'll take a look at scaling the Fruit Smoothies AKS cluster.